-You’re probably interested in what others have to say – both good and bad, not just a generic “star” rating without any details, right?
+You’re probably interested in what others say – both good and bad, not just a generic “star” rating without any details, right?
 It’s important to research these numerous power companies from multiple angles.
-Yelp, the Better Business Bureau, Verified customer reviews… all of these can help you better assess what you’re signing up for.
+Yelp, the Better Business Bureau, verified customer reviews… all of these can help you better assess what you’re signing up for.

 Overcoming these pitfalls is a click away